ProjectBukkit/ProjectBukkit.github.io/README.md

 # Additional Notes.

-Once the Bukkit database surpasses 2 million character definitions, I plan to make it public and fully accessible to anyone interested in AI roleplaying characters.
-This milestone will mark the point at which the directory becomes a powerful resource for the entire community, offering unrestricted access to a vast collection of AI personas.

-Additionally, if anyone knows of more platforms with AI character databases that should be added to the list, or has accurate statistics for how many character definitions exist on each platform, please feel free to create an issue on the GitHub repository.
+if anyone knows of more platforms with AI character databases that should be added to the list, or has accurate statistics for how many character definitions exist on each platform, please feel free to create an issue on the GitHub repository.
 Your contributions will help ensure the data remains comprehensive and up-to-date.